 POOLS AND HOT TUBS

 Residents placing a pool or hot tub on their property are required to obtain a Building Permit.
-Whether the pool or hot tub is temporary or permanent, in-ground or above ground, if it can hold more than two (2) feet deep of water, a Building Permit is required, this rule also applies to ponds.
+Whether the pool or hot tub is temporary or permanent, in-ground or above ground, if it can hold (2) feet of water or more, a Building Permit is required, this rule also applies to ponds.